DSCI-554/vue-example/public/deploy-instructions.md

-# Deployment Instructions for Vue App Using Vite on GitHub Pages
+# Vue App Deployment Instructions on GitHub Pages

 This document provides step-by-step instructions to deploy a Vue app, built with Vite, on GitHub Pages.

----

 ## Prerequisites

 - **GitHub Account**: You need a GitHub account and a repository to store your code.
 - **Vite**: Ensure your project is set up with Vite using `npm create vue@latest`.
 - **gh-pages Package**: To automate deployment, install the `gh-pages` package.

----

 ## Steps for Deployment